 Some Asian greens like hon tsai tai and mibuna are more closely related to mustard (also a brassica), which gives them tangy leaves that add a pleasant bite to an autumn salad or stir fry.
 Other greens such as arugula, mache, minutina, and claytonia can withstand quite cold temperatures, providing you with lots of interesting salads and cooked greens well into late fall.

 Watering is probably your post important task for a fall garden.
-The air and ground temperature is already hot (unlike spring plantings).
+The air and ground temperature is already warm (unlike spring plantings).

 - It will be important to keep your seeds consistently watered.